 About This Site

 The co-debtor stay under 11 U.S.C.
 Section 1301 is a unique protection available only in Chapter 13 bankruptcy.
-When you file Chapter 13, the automatic stay protects you -- but Section 1301 goes further by also protecting co-signers, co-obligors, and guarantors on your consumer debts from collection activity during your case.
+When you file Chapter 13, the automatic stay protection in bankruptcy protects you - but Section 1301 goes further by also protecting co-signers, co-obligors, and guarantors on your consumer debts from collection activity during your case.

 This site will explain how the co-debtor stay works, who it protects, and its limitations.
 We will cover the three grounds under Section 1301(c) on which a creditor can seek relief from the co-debtor stay, the requirement that the protected debt be a consumer debt (not a business debt), and how courts distinguish between consumer and business obligations.